Sidewalk Labs

 Sidewalk Labs LLC was an urban planning and infrastructure subsidiary of Google.
 Its stated goal was to improve urban infrastructure through technological solutions, and tackle issues such as cost of living, efficient transportation and energy usage.

 The company was headed by Daniel L. Doctoroff, former Deputy Mayor of New York City for economic development and former chief executive of Bloomberg L.P. until 2021.
-Other notable employees include Craig Nevill-Manning, co-founder of Google's New York office and inventor of Froogle, and Rohit Aggarwala, who served as chief policy officer of the company and is now Commissioner of New York City Department of Environmental Protection.
-It was originally part of Alphabet Inc., Google's parent company, before being absorbed into Google in 2022 following Doctoroff's departure from the company.
+Other notable employees include Craig Nevill-Manning, co-founder of Google's New York office and inventor of Froogle, Rohit Aggarwala, who served as chief policy officer of the company and was later Commissioner of the New York City Department of Environmental Protection, and future New York State Assemblyman Micah Lasher, who was Head of Policy and Communications for Sidewalk Labs.
+It was originally part of Alphabet Inc., Google's parent company, before being absorbed into Google in December 2021 following Doctoroff's departure from the company.